HarmkeV/finalProject/README.md

 **Solution**

-The visualisation of the solution will be a map of the municipalities of the Netherlands with a checkbox, it will show both the seats of political parties, represented in pie charts, and the percentages of people identifying themselves with a religion.
-This will provide an overview of the correlation between religious convictions and voting behavior.
+The visualisation of the solution will be a map of the municipalities of the Netherlands displaying the biggest political party in the municipality.
+When one clicks on a province, a pie chart regarding the distribution of seats in council and a pie chart regarding the percentage of people who identify as a follower of a religion will appear.
+Finally, a scatterplot will be displayed rendering the amount of seats of a political party in council and the perctages of religious faith.

-The map with checkbox and the box containg information of the municipalty are not optional, the box containg the information of the members of parliament, national religious creed and the difference between that box and the municipalities is optional.

 ![Example visualisation](/doc/exampleFPDS_2.jpg)